Improving SRTD Testing

 Resonance Phase and Frequency

-When test engineers originally began performing these tests, they controlled the frequency of the resonance with little concern for the phase difference between the control channel and the response channel at the resonance frequency.
-There seemed to be some good reasoning for this.
-Since a resonance occurs when a material’s vibrations are reinforced (constructive interference) by the “reflected” waves in the material, it can be assumed that the ideal phase difference is 90°.
-Consider a cantilevered beam vibrating in its fundamental mode (Figure 2 and Figure 3); in which the end of the beam is at its peak amplitude while the shaker head is at its equilibrium position.
-Based on this reasoning, engineers would often set the default phase difference setting for a resonance to 90°.
+When test engineers originally began performing these sine dwell tests, they controlled the frequency of the resonance with little concern for the phase difference between the control channel and the response channel at the resonance frequency.
+There seemed to be good reasoning for this oversight.
+Resonance occurs when a material’s vibrations are reinforced by the “reflected” waves in the material (constructive interference), so it can be assumed that the ideal phase difference is 90°.
+Consider a cantilevered beam vibrating in its fundamental mode, in which the end of the beam is at its peak amplitude while the shaker head is at its equilibrium position (Figures 2 and 3).
+Based on this reasoning, engineers would often set the default phase difference setting for a resonance to 90° out of phase.

-However, the real phase difference may be quite different from this theoretical 90° phase difference.
-First, the initial phase measurements may be affected by the location of the accelerometer or due to a lag in the reading of instrumentation.
-Second, the phase differences may shift due to changes in test amplitude or non-linear responses to fatigue.
+However, the real phase difference may differ from the theoretical 90° phase difference.
+Firstly, the initial phase measurements may be affected by the location of the accelerometer or due to a lag in the instrumentation reading.
+Secondly, the phase difference may shift due to changes in test amplitude or non-linear responses to fatigue.

-In addition to a shift in phase, the resonance frequency shifts, typically downward, as the material fatigues.
-To maintain a valid test, the dwell frequency also needs to shift, so it stays with the resonance.
-So, when using SRTD methods, engineers need to be aware of the potential change in both the resonance frequency and the resonance phase.
+In addition to a shift in phase, resonant frequencies shift, typically downward, as the material fatigues.
+To maintain a valid test, the dwell frequency needs to shift with the resonance.
+When performing SRTD test methods, engineers must be aware of the potential change in both the resonance frequency and resonance phase.

 Phase Tracking

-The most common way to adjust SRTD testing for shifting resonance frequencies is Phase Tracking, implemented by the vibration test controller software.
-At the end of the Sine sweep, the phase difference between the control channel and the response channel at the resonance frequency is measured.
-As mentioned earlier, the theoretical resonant peak is 90° out of phase.
+The most common method of adjusting an SRTD test for shifting resonant frequencies is phase tracking, implemented by the vibration test controller software.
+At the end of the sine sweep, the controller measures the phase difference between the control channel and the response channel at the resonant frequency.
+As previously mentioned, the theoretical resonant peak is 90° out of phase.
 In the real world, the phase difference will usually be close to, but not exactly, 90° because of material imperfections, the mounting locations of accelerometers, and non-linear shaker motion.

-Phase Tracking generates an output at the amplitude and frequency selected after the initial sine sweep, presumably the frequency at which peak resonance is occurring on the response channel.
-The test holds at that frequency until, due to material fatigue, the resonant frequency of the response begins to shift.
-The frequency of the drive output then shifts to maintain the defined phase difference between the control and response sensors.
+Phase tracking generates an output at the selected amplitude and frequency after the initial sine sweep, which is presumably the frequency at which peak resonance occurs on the response channel.
+The controller holds the test at that frequency until the resonant frequency of the response begins to shift due to material fatigue.
+It then shifts the frequency of the drive output to maintain the defined phase difference between the control and response sensors.

-Phase tracking for track and dwell tests offers a clear advantage over tests that do not adjust to resonance shifts.
+Phase tracking for track and dwell tests offers an advantage over tests that do not adjust for resonance shifts.
 However, there are three limitations to the phase tracking methodology.

 - Phase relationships measured during an initial sweep are imprecise.

-- If the product has a non-linear amplitude response, a change in amplitude between the detection portion of the test and the dwell portion of the test may result in both a different resonant frequency and a different phase relationship.
+- If the product has a non-linear amplitude response, a change in amplitude between the detection portion of the test and the dwell portion of the test may result in a different resonant frequency and phase relationship.

 - Fatigue may behave in a non-linear fashion, causing the phase difference at peak transmissibility to change as fatigue effects progress.